 - Go to regular meetings: You may have decreased your attendance in regular program meetings over time, but at a time of grief and loss, it’s more important than ever to surround yourself with a community that understands your struggles.
 Try to add consistent meetings to your schedule, and if you have a sponsor, let them know what’s going on.

 - Engage your creative side: Art, music and writing can be wonderful outlets for grief.
 If you have a creative streak, these activities are powerful ways to unpack your experience and process your pain in a healthy setting.

 - Stick to a regular sleep and food schedule: Although food and sleep may be the furthest thing from your mind when you’re grieving, sticking to a healthy schedule is key to recovering well.
 Meal prepping and bedtime routines are ways to stick to a schedule.
 You can also ask for help from those living nearby.

 - Know and avoid your triggers: Consider what your triggers are and what might tempt you to turn to a substance for relief.
 Being able to pinpoint what people, places or situations are likely to serve as triggers will help you to avoid them and instead pursue surroundings that help you to stay strong.

-- Let yourself grieve: Lastly, give yourself permission to mourn.
+- Let yourself grieve: Give yourself permission to mourn.
 The pain you’re going through may feel like an insurmountable weight to bear, but it’s a natural part of loss.
 Numbing or avoiding it through substance abuse won’t make the pain go away.
 The only way through it is to take all the time you need to fully grieve.
 We recommend seeing a professional counselor who can help you navigate your grief in a healthy way.